Day & Zimmermann: Merger with Yoh Services and later years

 In 1961, Day & Zimmermann and Yoh Company merged, with Harold L. Yoh becoming president of Day & Zimmerman.
 In the early 1970s it assisted in the construction of Veteran's Stadium in Philadelphia.

 In 1976, Spike Yoh bought the company from his father and was the CEO for twenty-two years.
 He graduated from Duke University and one of Duke's facilities is named Duke's Yoh Football Center.
 In 1998, his son, Hal Yoh, became the company's leader.
 In that year Day & Zimmermann was the recipient of the National Family Business of the Year award.

-One of America's leading producers of ammunition, the company operates several government-owned facilities.
-In the 2011 financial year, it worked on 351 US Army contracts worth 151.8 million dollars.
+Involvement in Israel-Palestine conflict

+Day & Zimmermann is responsible for manufacturing much of the artillery munitions used by Israel in its ongoing invasion of Gaza.
+In particular, it manufactures 155mm rounds, fired by M109 howitzer guns, and 120mm M830A1 High Explosive Anti-Tank (HEAT) rounds, fired by Israel's Merkava battle tanks.
+The American Friends Service Committee says that Merkava tanks fired M830A1 rounds in a November attack on a UN school in Gaza, and in the attack that killed Hind Rajab, and that serial numbers on shells recovered at the scene suggest that the shells were made by Day & Zimmermann subsidiary Mason & Hanger.